 Peanut butter: Go for the natural variety, crunchy or smooth depending on your personal preference.
 If you prefer a different kind of nut butter, the possibilities are endless.

 Honey: I prefer raw honey because the flavor is simply outstanding but any kind will do.
 Not a fan of honey?
 Switch it up with maple syrup.

-Protein powder: To give these energy balls an extra boost I like to add unsweetened protein powder.
+Protein powder: To give these energy balls an extra boost I like to add my favorite brand of protein powder.

-Chocolate chips: Semi sweet, bittersweet, white chocolate… grab whatever suits your fancy.
+Chocolate chips: Semi sweet, bittersweet, white or dark chocolate… grab whatever suits your fancy.

-Dried fruit: Raisins, cranberries, dates would all be delicious in place of chocolate chips.
+Dried fruit: Raisins, cranberries, medjool dates would all be delicious in place of chocolate chips.